What is Materials Science and Engineering (MSEN)?

 What industries can you work in?

 Refer to the question above regarding industries hiring materials engineers.
-Information on available careers is provided in the academic areas of interests.
+Information on available careers is provided in the academic areas of interest.

 What companies hire you?

-Our Department like other Engineering departments has close ties to many industries and our faculty do their best to help students secure employment.
-MSEN faculty have connections to Boeing, Dow Chemical, Corrosion Industry, NASA, Polymer Industry, Samsung, National Laboratories (LANL, Oakridge, PNNL), etc.
+Our department, like other Texas A&M Engineering departments, has close ties to many industries.
+Our faculty do their best to help students secure employment through their connections to companies – such as Boeing, Dow Chemical, Corrosion Industry, NASA, Polymer Industry, Samsung – and national laboratories.

 How easy is it to get internships?